MicrosoftDocs/Viva/Viva/insights/Use/effective-managers.md

 [The condensed guide to running meetings](https://insights.office.com/collaboration/how-to-run-effective-meetings-and-stop-wasting-time/) explains a few new ideas that can help make your meetings more effective, such as if "you want people to have the opportunity to contribute, you need to limit attendance."
 Ways to optimize meetings:

 * Use [Teams and OneNote](https://support.microsoft.com/office/add-a-onenote-notebook-to-teams-0ec78cc3-ba3b-4279-a88e-aa40af9865c2) to share meeting notes about decisions and action items as an alternative way to keep your team informed.
-* Use [Manager insights in Workplace Analytics](../manager-insights/introduction.md) to help identify ways to support team behavior.
+* Use [Manager insights within Advanced insights](../manager-insights/introduction.md) to help identify ways to support team behavior.

 For more best practices and how to set team meeting rules and policy, see [Best practices for meetings](../tutorials/gm-meetings.md).